sendgrid/sendgrid-ruby/mail_helper_v3.md

 The following code assumes you are storing the API key in an [environment variable (recommended)](TROUBLESHOOTING.md#environment-variables-and-your-sendgrid-api-key).
 If you don't have your key stored in an environment variable, you can assign it directly to `api_key` for testing purposes.

-For this example, we assume you have created a [transactional template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html).
+For this example, we assume you have created a [legacy transactional template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html) in the UI or via the API.
 Following is the template content we used for testing.

 Template ID (replace with your own):